The Cultural Centre

 As the sun came up, there were hints of the spectacular landscape to come.
 Arriving in Goreme is like being transported to another world!
 The town and its surrounding area is like a wondrous fantasy land.
 You expect to see elves wandering the streets, instead of humans!
 Houses, churches and more recently hotels, are burrowed into the bizarre rock formations creating a wondrous scene.

 Our Cave Abode

 We checked into our cave hotel.
-The bed was carved out of the ground and the shelves carved into the wall.
+The bed was carved out of the ground and the shelves chiselled into the wall.
 Unlike some cave rooms which are apparently rather luxurious, it was pretty basic, but it was our home for the next week or so and it suited our needs perfectly.

 A Double Tumble!

 As T started descent of a very steep slope, she slipped on the gravelly surface and slid at full speed down the slope coming to an abrupt halt when she collided with a tree!
 She was in the process of warning me to be careful, when I too tumbled, and took the same route crashing into the tree at the foot of the slope!
 It was a funny moment and not unlike the memorable scene in ‘Romancing the Stone’.